Brand, Workspaces & seats

 - Members have no people-management powers at all.

-Invite a teammate
+Invite a new teammate

 Hit Add user to open the Invite user drawer.
 Only the email is required — everything else has a sensible default you can leave alone.